Family in mourning, community leaders and the ABC win awards

 The Street Law Centre Inc was awarded the Richard (Dick) Fletcher Award for a local government, non-government organisation or group of individuals for their services, initiative or project.
 The Centre provides support and legal services for people dealing with tenancy issues, the homeless and women affected by family or domestic violence.

-Tenancy WA and the Goldfields Community Legal Service were finalists in this category.
+Tenancy WA and the Goldfields Community Legal Centre were finalists in this category.

 In the media category, ABC Broome reporter Erin Parke won the Ruby Hutchison Award which acknowledges a journalist or media outlet for raising awareness and improving understanding of consumer issues.
 Erin produced numerous reports on the operations of cruise company Ahoy Buccaneers which was subject to consumer complaints and eventually went into liquidation.

 Reporter Carla Hildebrandt of the Mandurah Mail and Pilbara-based Ngaarda Media were finalists in this category.